Projects eligible for aid and maximum amount of aid

 • 40% of other energy audits, analyses and studies

-For investment projects the maximum aid intensity is:
+For studies the maximum amount of aid for eligible costs is:

 • 20% for companies and organisations that have signed an energy efficiency agreement